Seniors Need to Stay Active; Dancing is Fun!

-- Makes us happy!
+- It makes us happy!

 Dancing is the key!

-Research shows dancing helps Seniors health
+Research shows dancing helps Seniors’ health.

 A study conducted in New York shows that Ballroom Dance can reduce the risk of dementia.
-Thoughts are that Ballroom dance uses “Brain Power” to learn and memorize the steps which is beneficial to our mental health.
+Thoughts are that Ballroom dance uses “Brain Power” to learn and memorize the steps, which is beneficial to our mental health.
 Dancing has a social component as well, which boosts our mood.

 A Washington University in St. Louis School of Medicine study showed that the Argentine tango was better at improving the mobility of Parkinson’s disease sufferers than an exercise class.
-It states that gentle dance classes, which is appropriate for seniors, can stimulate the body and the spirit.
+It states that gentle dance classes, which are appropriate for seniors, can stimulate the body and the spirit.
 Regain flexibility and strength as you learn new techniques to soothe the stress away.

 The American Heart Association’s Scientific Sessions reported that dancing improves ability and quality of life among chronic heart failure patients.